tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ### 2.5 Coregistration

-Coregistration of the raw anatomical image to the mean functional image is conducted using [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), via a shell call command.
+Coregistration of the functional images to the raw anatomical image is conducted using [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), via a shell call command.
 The MATLAB scripts that are responsible for the coregistration are [Coregistration.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/Coregistration.m) and [Coregistration_job.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/Coregistration_job.m)

 To conduct the coregistration procedure, enter the following code in a console: